Patrick Young Alexander: Taking off

 Ever since the first balloon ascent by the Montgolfier Brothers in 1783, it had been realised that for balloons to be really useful, they had to be navigable.
 Patrick Alexander applied his mind to this problem of airship propulsion.
 In 1893 and 1894 he filed a number of patents.
 His ideas included reciprocating oars and an adjustable-pitch propeller that resembled a pair of fans.
 One patent includes a means of heating the gas in the balloon envelope by using piped steam, the steam pipe also served to support the balloon in the shape of a parachute in the event of the balloon being burst or punctured.
-None of Patrick's ideas ever came to anything; but throughout his life, he never lost faith in the practicality of airships.

-In Bath Patrick Alexander set up the first of a series of workshops.
+In Bath, Alexander set up the first of a series of workshops.
 His most prestigious workshop was The Mount at Batheaston purchased in 1900 and here he had a gas supply brought into the garden and a balloon inflation valve installed.
 Town gas, although not as light as Hydrogen, was readily available and very much less expensive; it was, of course, highly flammable.
 His workshops were fully equipped and employed several people, there he designed and manufactured experimental balloons and meteorological instruments.

-Patrick Alexander joined the Aero clubs of Berlin, Paris and America and, at one time, that of Austria.
+Alexander joined the Aero clubs of Berlin, Paris and America and, at one time, that of Austria.

-In 1900 the first Zeppelin made its maiden flight, observed by Alexander.
-The Zeppelin was launched from a floating assembly hall on Lake Constance; Patrick observed from a motor boat in order to be as close as possible.
+In 1900, the first Zeppelin made its maiden flight, observed by Alexander.
+The Zeppelin was launched from a floating assembly hall on Lake Constance; Alexander observed from a motor boat in order to be as close as possible.
 Later that year, at the invitation of the Berlin Metrological Institute, he made a flight in the world's largest balloon, a non-dirigible with a capacity of 9000 m3.
 The objective was to make metrological measurements and break the existing endurance records.
-It is indicative of the esteem in which Patrick was held that he, a non-German, was offered a place.
 The balloon was equipped against every eventuality and stocked with rations for 20 days.
 The balloon took off on 27 September, just before 6 pm.
 The same evening, their trailing rope became stuck in trees and gusty winds caused the crew to lose control.
 In the dark it was decided to release the gas and land the balloon.
 The ambitious expedition ended just 20 km from the start.